-- The user should check and (if required) adjust the generic settings of the logger.
-(Call-in schedules, etc). - Alternatively, leave the logger settings in their factory-set configuration. - The antenna is connected to the logger.
-The antenna location within the installation chamber is then determined (this may need to be adjusted later; it is a trial-and-error process). - (Optional).
-The user can (whilst the chamber lid is off) make a Call Test to DataGate to verify internet connectivity settings are OK and that data can be sent. - The lid of the chamber is closed (unfortunately, this degrades the signal with the mobile phone network), and the power-level received from the mobile network (e.g., CSQ level) is checked.
-If inadequate, adjustments need to be made to the antenna position, or the type of antenna used, to find the best CSQ level. - With the lid of the chamber closed (and positions finalised), a further Test Call is made to confirm the logger can send and receive data. - Remove any temporarily used cables from the logger and connect the permanent cables. - The HWM logger goes to into standby until it needs to make leak determination measurements or send in measurement data.
+- The user should check and (if required) adjust the settings of the logger for the Hydrophone-2 use and the leak determination process settings. - (Optional) Test the Hydrophone-2 using the IDT tool prior to installing. - Prepare the Hydrophone-2 and couplings for connection to the water valve.
+Ensure they are suitably clean and sterile. - Ensure the valve to which the Hydrophone is being attached is suitably clean and sterile. - If required, occasionally lubricate the threads and other connecting surfaces to ensure they do not become permanently bonded. - Fit the Hydrophone-2 to the water valve whilst ensuring any health and safety requirements or work practices for undertaking work on pressurised water pipes are followed.
+Undertake a risk assessment prior to commencing work. - Bleed the air from the Hydrophone-2 sensor chamber using a bleed kit. - The user should check and (if required) adjust the generic settings of the logger.
+(Call-in schedules, etc). - The antenna is connected to the logger.
+The antenna is placed in its initial location within the installation chamber (this may need to be adjusted later; it is a trial-and-error process). - (Optional).
+The user can (whilst the chamber lid is off) make a Call Test to DataGate to verify internet connectivity settings are OK and that data can be sent. - The lid of the chamber is closed (unfortunately, this degrades the radio signal with the cellular network), and the power-level received (typically using the CSQ level) is checked.
+If inadequate, adjustments need to be made to the antenna position, or the type of antenna used, to find the best CSQ level. - With the lid of the chamber closed (and positions finalised), a further Test Call is made to confirm the logger can send and receive data. - Remove any temporarily used cables from the logger (e.g., the programming cable) and re-connect the permanent cables. - Close the lid of the chamber. - The HWM logger goes to into standby until it needs to make leak determination measurements or send in measurement data.
 Periodically it completes these tasks.